MOHITKOURAV01/Hindustan_Pay/README.md

 > Apna paisa, apna hisaab — Your money, your account.
 > A premium personal finance companion built for India.
-> Built as a screening assessment for Zorvyn — Mobile App Developer Intern role.

 ## Screenshots